haacked/haacked.com/_posts/archived/2006-02-23-TheSubtextAlternativeToUrlRewriting.aspx.markdown

 ---
 layout: post
-title: "The Subtext Alternative To Url Rewriting"
+title: The Subtext Alternative To Url Rewriting
 date: 2006-02-23 -0800
 comments: true
 disqus_identifier: 11859
-categories: [asp.net,subtext]
+categories:
+- asp.net
+- subtext
+redirect_from: "/archive/2006/02/22/TheSubtextAlternativeToUrlRewriting.aspx/"
 ---

 ![Fountain Pen](http://haacked.com/images/fountain_pen.jpg)For simple
 ASP.NET applications that do not employ URL Rewriting, stepping through the code that handles a request is fairly straightforward.
 For example,